karlbenedict/GEOG485-585/GEOG485compositeLectures.md

 	* Basic Filters

+## OGC Styled Layer Descriptor (SLD) ##

 ### OGC Styled Layer Descriptor (SLD) ###

 * GeoServer uses the OGC standard for definition of symbolization both for user and server definition ([OGC SLD Standard](http://www.opengeospatial.org/standards/sld))
 * Most, but not all of the OGC standard has been implemented with GeoServer
-* The materials presented here are based upon the SLD reference distributed as part of the [GeoServer 2.1 HTML documentation](http://docs.geoserver.org/stable/en/user/index.html), and in particular the [GeoServer SLD Cookbook](http://docs.geoserver.org/stable/en/user/styling/sld-cookbook/index.html).
+* The materials presented here are based upon the SLD reference distributed as part of the [Current GeoServer HTML documentation](http://docs.geoserver.org/stable/en/user/index.html), and in particular the [GeoServer SLD Cookbook](http://docs.geoserver.org/stable/en/user/styling/sld-cookbook/index.html).

 ### Definition of Styles ###  {#definitionOfStyles_01}